 Somewhere to be entertained

-And should, following dinner, you feel like a little entertainment – at the end of Piccadilly (though just outside Mayfair we admit), the live music venue, Crazy Coqs – situated within the same building as Brasserie Zédel, has a revolving rostrum of acts across disciplines such as cabaret, musical theatre, comedy and spoken word.
-With a 7pm & 9.15pm show every weeknight and the addition of an 11pm show on Saturdays, there’s something for everyone.
+And should, following dinner, you feel like continuing your evening – at the end of Piccadilly (though just outside Mayfair we admit), the live music venue, Crazy Coqs – situated within the same building as Brasserie Zédel, has a revolving rostrum of acts across disciplines such as cabaret, musical theatre, comedy and spoken word.
+With shows most days of the week, there’s something for everyone.